Pumpkin Soup with Smoked Paprika

 Return the soup to the saucepan.

-5 With soup on low heat, slowly add the milk and cream, stirring to incorporate.
+5 Stir in milk and cream: With soup on low heat, slowly add the milk and cream, stirring to incorporate.
 Add salt to taste.
 Adjust other seasonings to taste.

 Can make a day ahead.